rotolanna/Software_and_Computing_Project/README.md

 nuclei (16O,12C) fragmentation induced by 150-250 AMeV proton beam will be studied via inverse kinematic approach.
 16O,12C therapeutic beams, with the quoted kinetic energy, collide on graphite and hydrocarbons target to provide the cross section on Hydrogen.
-This configuration explores also the projectile fragmentation of these 16O,12C beams. ![The detector][file://detector.png] includes a magnetic spectrometer based on silicon pixel detectors and drift chamber, a scintillating crystal calorimeter with TOF capabilities, able to stop the heavier fragments produced, and a DE detector to achieve the needed energy resolution and particle identification.
+This configuration explores also the projectile fragmentation of these 16O,12C beams.
+The detector/detector.png includes a magnetic spectrometer based on silicon pixel detectors and drift chamber, a scintillating crystal calorimeter with TOF capabilities, able to stop the heavier fragments produced, and a DE detector to achieve the needed energy resolution and particle identification.